 (This service is on a group basis.)

-Today you might like to make a day trip to Nara.
+You may be interested in making a day trip to Nara today.
 Nara lies just 40 minutes by local train from Kyoto and is renowned for the wealth of its Buddhist and Shinto heritage.
 Nara was formerly the end of the Silk Road and was for this reason, the area which first saw Buddhist teaching making the transition across the ocean from China and over into Japan.

 In 710 Nara became the first permanent capital of Japan and with this the large monasteries rapidly gained in political power and influence resulting in frequent bloodshed as the different sects fought for supremacy and power.
 Such was the rise of the monasteries that in 784 the capital was moved away from Nara in order to protect the position of the Emperor and the central government, eventually settling in Heian (Kyoto) in 794 where it remained for the next 1,000 years.